Risk-consistency of cross-validation with lasso-type procedures: Notation and definitions

-In practice, the data analyst must be able to solve the optimization problem in \refeq{eq:cv-objective}.
-If $\Gen$ is an interval, lower-bounded by 0, an upper bound must be selected for any grid-search optimization procedure.
-To define such an upper bound in a practical way, it should be large enough to include all possible estimators in a given class while still being finite.
-This implies we must choose $\Gen$ to be a function of the data.
-The upper bound will have a nontrivial impact on the quality of the recovery, as choosing a value too small may eliminate the best solutions.
-Thus, treating the upper bound as a random function of the data is more realistic from a statistical practice point of view.
+The data analyst must be able to solve the optimization problem in \refeq{eq:cv-objective}.
+For $\Lambda$, we must choose a lower bound: $\Lambda = [\lambda_n,\infty)$.
+This implies we must choose $\lambda_n$ as a function of the data.
+While it is tempting to allow $\lambda_n=0$, this results in numerical and practical implementation issues if rank$(\X) < p$ and is unnecessary as the theory will show.
+However, the lower bound will have a nontrivial impact on the quality of the recovery, as choosing a value too large may eliminate the best solutions.
+We will see in the next section that under some assumptions on the data generating process, we can safely choose a particular $\lambda_n>0$ that allows order $\log n$ coefficients to be selected without compromising the quality of the estimator.